Ronald Scobie: Second World War

 In 1939, at the outbreak of the Second World War Scobie, a brigadier, was deputy director of Mobilisation at the War Office.
 After this he held the position Deputy Adjutant General at General Headquarters, Middle East Land Forces in 1940 before being given command of the 70th Infantry Division, which was sent in to relieve the Australian 9th Division in Tobruk.
 Scobie was in command of the Tobruk fortress from 22 October 1941 to 13 December 1941, when, as part of Operation Crusader, the 70th Infantry Division led the break-out from Tobruk.
 In 1942 he became General Officer Commanding the Troops in Malta and on 22 March 1943 Scobie was promoted to lieutenant general and made Chief of the General Staff at General Headquarters Middle East.

 From 11 December 1943, Scobie was given command of III Corps, which was sent to Greece to expel the Germans but ended up becoming involved in the Greek Civil War.
-Scobie was in charge of the massacre that took place at Syntagma Square on 3 December 1944 at a demonstration involving 200,000 people, which left at least 28 dead after they were fired upon by soldiers.
-The Greek composer and lyricist Mikis Theodorakis who was present had spoken of at least 70 dead.
-This signaled the beginning of the Dekemvriana (Greek: Δεκεμβριανά, "December events"), a 37-day period of full-scale fighting in Athens between EAM (National Liberation Front) fighters and smaller parts of ELAS (Greek People’s Liberation Army), and the forces of the British army and the government.
+On 1 December 1944, Scobie unilaterally issued an order for ELAS, the armed wing of the EAM, to disarm.
+EAM, resisting the "Scobie Order", staged a demonstration in Athens two days later which involved 200,000 people.
+During the demonstration, Greek police and gendarmerie opened fire on demonstrators, killing at least 28.
+This marked the beginning of the Dekemvriana (Greek: Δεκεμβριανά, "December events"), a 37-day period of fighting in Greece between ELAS and British and Greek government forces.
 He remained in command of British forces in Greece until 1946, retiring from the army in 1947.